 - Deep new relationships that will become important to your personal network

 - Improvement with storytelling, listening, feedback, learning, problem-solving, and other “soft” skills

 Who Will Your Peers Be?

-Established entrepreneurs with growing businesses are invited to apply for this circle.
-You must be committed to learning and growing as a business owner, have an open mind, and be willing to dedicate time and effort to improving skills.
+Anyone that is in the IvyLife community and on the verge (or in the process) of a major career change can apply for this circle.
+You must be committed to learning and growing as a person, have an open mind, and be willing to dedicate time and effort to improving skills.
 We match based on age, experience, type of company and other factors.
 Feeling like you are in a group with peers makes it easy to build rapport and respect quickly.
 But we do work to balance commonality with diversity.
 Diverse experiences fuel learning and give you the benefit of ideas you may not have had without different points of view.